snapserv/action-container-builder/README.md

 - `build_dockerfile`: Specifies a custom path to the Dockerfile which should be built.
 This defaults to `Dockerfile` and is relative to the `build_context`.

+### Publish Phase

+- `tags`: Comma-separated list of tags which should always be added when publishing the image to your target registry.

+- `tag_with_ref`: Automatically tags your image based on the current Git reference.
+All branch pushes and Git tags are being taken as-is when tagging the image with the exception of a branch called `master`, which gets automatically translated to `latest`.
+Pull requests are being tagged as `pr-{number}`.

+- `tag_with_sha`: Automatically tags your image based on the short Git commit SHA, prefixed with `sha-`.